a-to-the-x-equals-n/goose.os/legacy/README.md

 | `api`      | flask backend                       | `localhost:8003`      |
 | `frontend` | nginx serving the static site       | `localhost:8002`      |

 The database is seeded from `data/init.sql` on first run.
-The goose images in `data/assets/gooses/` are mounted directly into the api container — no manual copying needed.
+The goose images in `data/assets/gooses/` are mounted directly into the api container—no manual copying needed.

 To stop everything: